Posted on

 Night Vision – development at Rough Mix 2019

 Delighted to be selected for the Magnetic North Rough Mix Residency.
 The residency took place in Perth Theatre, Scotland for two weeks in January 2019.
-I explored seed ideas for Night Vision and produced a performance for the public sharing on 18th January 2019.
+I explored seed ideas for Night Vision and produced a work-in-progress sketch for the public sharing on 18th January 2019.

 Many thanks to Nick and all at Magnetic North, and to the artists and performers involved in the residency.
 Special thanks to Lorna, Neil, Ian and Laurie for the first performance sharing of Night Vision., and Lise for recordings and tech support.